Israel says Syria's Assad may be left with rump state

-TEL AVIV A senior Israeli defence official said President Bashar al-Assad controlled just a fifth of Syria and may end up in charge of a rump state dominated by his minority Alawite sect.
+TEL AVIV A senior Israeli defense official said President Bashar al-Assad controlled just a fifth of Syria and may end up in charge of a rump state dominated by his minority Alawite sect.

-Israel and its neighbour Syria are long-term enemies, but the remarks by Amos Gilad, strategic adviser to Israeli Defence Minister Moshe Yaalon, reflect concerns by states across the region that Syria is undergoing a de facto partition after four years of civil war.
+Israel and its neighbor Syria are long-term enemies, but the remarks by Amos Gilad, strategic adviser to Israeli Defense Minister Moshe Yaalon, reflect concerns by states across the region that Syria is undergoing a de facto partition after four years of civil war.

 "Until now he has lost 75 percent of Syria ...
 He is, practically, governor of 20 percent of Syria.
 And his future, if I may predict it, is shrinking all of the time.
 And maybe we will have him as the president of 'Alawistan'," Gilad added.